Episode 176: Michael Harrigan – ViCAP, Highway Serial Killings Initiative (Part 1)

 8. How effective or accurate is the confirmation of a potential victim(s) after the killer is deceased?
 Do the victims become categorized as death suspected by or remain as an active file/investigation?

 12. Will there ever be more public disclosure via technology & centralization of data – not only on ViCap, but on missing, murdered and unidentified remains?
-For example I see 70 people on ViCap, but we have 2-5k forensic unknown DNA profiles in Codis for SKs.
-There have to be more.
+For example, I see 70 people on ViCap, but we have 2-5k forensic unknown DNA profiles in CODIS for SKs.
+There has to be more.

 Jerri Williams